UCSD-ANF/anfsrc/README.md

 A single working copy of the anfsrc repository cannot be made to work with two versions of Antelope simultaneously.
 Your options are to either:
-* clean up all build artifacts from your current checkout and do the first time bootstrap step detailed above, or:
+* clean up all build artifacts from your current checkout and do the first time bootstrap step detailed above, *or*:
 * check out a second copy of the `anfsrc` repository.

 If you decide to reuse your existing checkout, you will need to prepare your